LogScale Measurement Repositories

 | sum(field = byteCount)

-Note that if your order form notes that we define data volume as "raw (uncompressed) data ingested by the product", we derive your usage of the license volume from the segmentWriteBytes metric instead.
+If your order form states that we define data volume as "raw (uncompressed) data ingested by the product", we derive your usage of the license volume from the segmentWriteBytes metric instead.
 This is the amount of data in bytes written to the disk.

 LogId in LogScale Usage Repository